aws-samples/amazon-transcribe-live-meeting-assistant/lca-ai-stack/TranscriptSummarization.md

-# Transcript Summarization (Experimental Feature)
+# Transcript Summarization

-LCA can now generate and display an abstractive call transcript summary (rendered in markdown) in addition to the existing extractive summarization from Real Time Transcribe Call Analytics.
+LMA can now generate and display an abstractive call transcript summary (rendered in markdown) in addition to the existing extractive summarization from Real Time Transcribe Call Analytics.

-Currently the transcript summarization feature is 'experimental'.
-In later releases we may adopt different techniques and add capabilities based on feedback from early adoption.
-We encourage experimentation, and feedback!

 Example Transcript Summary: